-Examine the duties, responsibilities, schooling, requirements, certifications, job outlook, and salary expectations for registered nurses.
+Examine the duties, responsibilities, requirements, certifications, job outlook, and salaries for Registered Nurses.

-The immense field of Registered Nursing is one of the broadest, most diverse areas of employment in the healthcare industry.
+The field of Registered Nursing is one of the broadest, most diverse areas of employment in the healthcare industry.
 With countless specialties to choose from, aspiring nurses can pursue different areas of healthcare based on their interests.
-Depending on their chosen specialization, nurses can either work with a particular patient group or a broader cross-segment of the population.
+In addition, depending on their chosen specialization, nurses can work with a particular patient group or a broader cross-segment of the population.
 For these reasons and many others, a career in nursing is uniquely rewarding on multiple levels.

 Every nursing career path is unique, from job responsibilities, work environments, and patient groups, to schooling and certification requirements.
-In this post we will take a broad look at the varied field of Registered Nursing and examine a few of the specialization options available to RNs.
-We will also examine the life of a Registered Nurse, what it takes to become one, and whether a career in this multi-multi-faceted field is right for you
+In this post, we will take a broad look at the varied field of registered nursing and examine a few specialization options available to RNs.
+We will also explore the life of a Registered Nurse, what it takes to become one, and whether a career in this multifaceted field is right for you.

-In just about every field of medicine, you’ll find Registered Nurses, including pediatrics, gerontology, ophthalmology, oncology, podiatry and numerous areas in between.
-There is also nuclear medicine, family medicine, anesthesiology, public health, physical rehab and more.
+In almost every field of medicine, you’ll find Registered Nurses, including pediatrics, gerontology, ophthalmology, oncology, podiatry, and more.
+There is also nuclear medicine, family medicine, anesthesiology, public health, physical rehab, and more.
 Experiences among RNs run the gamut from hands-on patient care to specialized equipment usage, records keeping, and more.

-Continue reading our RN career guide to further explore the role of the Registered Nurse.
+Continue reading our RN career guide to explore the role of the Registered Nurse.

 Registered Nursing Defined